Portland overcomes miscues, gets past Cincinnati in shootout

 Cincinnati’s Kendall Waston hit his shot over the crossbar in the fourth round and Jaroslaw Niezgoda scored to close out the victory.

+“If you knew Steve Clark, you would know he doesn’t need support.
+I love his personality,” Portland’s Sebastian Blanco said through an interpreter.
+“Steve knew about his mistake and he knew that he would save us.”

-Diego Valeri, Felipe Mora and Sebastian Blanco also scored in the shootout for Portland.
+Diego Valeri, Felipe Mora and Blanco also scored in the shootout for Portland.
 The Timbers became the fifth Western Conference team to reach the final eight of the tournament and will face New York City FC in the quarterfinals on Saturday night.

+“It wasn’t easy.
+The last few minutes were tough,” Portland coach Giovanni Savarese said.
+“But we were able to go through and against a difficult team in a match that we knew was going to be very tough.”

-Niezgoda gave Portland a 1-0 lead with his goal in the 67th minute.
+Niezgoda gave Portland a 1-0 lead in the 67th minute.
 Blanco found Niezgoda open in the middle of the penalty area.
 Niezgoda controlled the pass with his right foot and poked the shot with his left past Cincinnati goalkeeper Przemyslaw Tyton.
 It was the first goal allowed by Cincinnati since the opening match of the tournament.

 Portland’s goal came only a few minutes after Cincinnati appeared to take the lead.
-Mathieu Deplagne’s goal off a free kick was disallowed after video review determined Deplagne was offside.
+Mathieu Deplagne’s goal off a free kick was disallowed after a video review determined Deplagne was offside.

 But Clark’s mistake gave Cincinnati a chance.
 Rather than picking up a loose Cincinnati pass, Clark attempted to play it with his feet.
 The ball bounced too far away and he clipped Allan Cruz while diving for the ball.
 Locadia converted the penalty to pull Cincinnati even.